craigborg/firstLMCO/README.md

 ## 6.)
+New Simulink Project:
 If asked to Create a New Simulink Project, click 'Yes'

 Template: Add the AEG Demo Template if you are creating a demo from scratch (optional) See \\mathworks\AH\Public\David_Meissner\SimulinkProjects for a .zip to add to your Simulink Project Template Path OR pull down the template as a version controlled project in Simulink Project from http://insidelabs-git.mathworks.com/dmeissne/coredemotemplategit.git (this would be that path pasted in step 5 above)